Glenn Hoddle: Dismissal from England job

 On 30 January 1999, with the England team preparing for Euro 2000, and amidst the fall-out from the previous season's World Cup, Hoddle gave an interview to Matt Dickinson of The Times newspaper in an attempt to defend himself against his critics (over issues such as Eileen Drewery and his ideology.) and show a strong front for the remainder of the qualifiers.

 Dickinson's interview reported that Hoddle had a "controversial belief that the disabled, and others, are being punished for sins in a former life".
 Hoddle's comments were criticised by several politicians, including Sports Minister Tony Banks and Prime Minister Tony Blair.
-Public opinion, based upon the immediate media furore, resulted in (according to one BBC poll) 90% of respondents believing Hoddle should not continue as England manager.
+Public opinion, based upon the immediate media furore, resulted in 90% of respondents believing Hoddle should not continue as England manager, according to one BBC poll.
 The BBC survey showed that many considered his comments insensitive to disabled people, but others defended his right to express his religious beliefs by claiming that to sack him would constitute religious discrimination.

 Hoddle said that he was unwilling to resign.
 He stated his words were misinterpreted and pointed out his contributions and commitment to organisations helping disabled people.
 The Football Association terminated Hoddle's contract on 2 February 1999, which was welcomed by representatives of disabled groups.
 The disabled rights campaigner Lord Ashley, while criticising Hoddle's views, defended his right to express them, likening the campaign against Hoddle to a "witchhunt", and considered Hoddle's dismissal "a sad day for British tolerance and freedom of speech".
 Some writers considered the remarks were used as a pretext to get rid of him, speculating that under most circumstances Hoddle would likely have merely been reprimanded, but that the combination of the remarks, poor recent results, and rumoured discontent among the players was enough to cause the Football Association to terminate his contract.
-Hoddle apologised for the offence that had been caused, stating it had never been his intention and continued to fundraise for disabled groups after being dismissed.
+Hoddle apologised for the offence that had been caused, stating it had never been his intention, and continued to fundraise for disabled groups after being dismissed.

 Southampton

-Hoddle was back in football within a year as Southampton manager, succeeding Dave Jones, who had been suspended to concentrate on clearing his name in connection with child abuse charges.
-Although these allegations were later found to be false, Jones was not reinstated and Hoddle continued as Southampton's manager, having arrived on the South Coast in January 2000.
+Hoddle became Southampton manager in January 2000, succeeding Dave Jones, who had been suspended to concentrate on clearing his name in connection with child abuse charges.
+Although these allegations were later found to be false, Jones was not reinstated and Hoddle continued as Southampton's manager.
 Hoddle kept the Saints in the Premier League with a 15th-place finish, but left in March 2001 to return to Tottenham as manager.